Racism in France: In sports

-Prior to domestic Euro 2016 edition, racist claims, emanating from several French public figures about the lack of players of North African origins, made their way to the front pages.
+Before the domestic Euro 2016 edition, racist claims, emanating from several French public figures about the lack of players of North African origins, made their way to the front pages.
 Even though the National Teams are supposed to be selected based on skill rather than race, Eric Cantona accused the French manager Didier Deschamps of racism.
 The latter filed a suit against Cantona over defamation.
 Shortly after Karim Benzema, who is regarded as the main victim considering his top form and season with Real Madrid, accused Deschamps of "bowing to racists" on the pages of Marca, however being sued as well because of blackmailing a fellow French team member, Mathieu Valbuena regarding a sex tape.
 All started after Manuel Valls, the French Prime Minister who was filmed in the past claiming there were too many blacks and Roma people in the south-eastern suburbs of Paris, politicized the affair.